Randomized hypergraph states and their entanglement properties: Clover and Flower hypergraphs

 \section{Clover and Flower hypergraphs}

-A hypergraph family of interest for the work using the above methodology is the Clover family of hypergraphs on $n$ vertices, or $Cl_n$, in Fig. \ref{fig:fig7}, analogue to the Clover hypergraph successfully implemented in Ref. \cite{vigliar2021error}.
-The respective overlap calculations for these states are displayed in Table \ref{tab:tab1}.
+A hypergraph family of interest using the above methodology is the Clover family of hypergraphs on $n$ vertices, or $Cl_n$, in Fig. \ref{fig:fig7}, analogous to the Clover hypergraph successfully implemented in Ref. \cite{vigliar2021error}.
+The respective overlap results for these states are shown in Table \ref{tab:tab1}.

 Similarly, we evaluate the overlap for the Flower hypergraph family $Fl_n$ on $n$ vertices as shown in Fig. $\ref{fig:fig7}$ and inspired by Ref. \cite{andreotti2022}, with one qubit sharing more than one hyperedge, for whom we find the following equation: